No Stock Yet

-Treasuries have been surprisingly strong this summer, beating out all other assets, from small-cap stocks to commodities.
-In the eyes of Bank of America Corporation's technical team, this is a worrying signal.
-The ratio of Treasury futures to the Russell 2000 index has risen since hitting an all-time low in March as precarious reflation trading weighed on small-cap stocks.
-Commodities are similar: bonds have made a comeback because of the poor performance of copper and oil prices over the past few months.
-In the past, when this ratio bottomed out, it usually meant that bonds were expected to rise-possibly weakening risk appetite by the end of the year, says Bank of America Corporation.
-This
+US Treasury bonds were unexpectedly strong this summer, beating all other assets, from small-cap stocks to commodities.
+In the eyes of Bank of America's technical team, this is a worrying sign.
+The ratio between US Treasury futures and the Russell 2000 index has risen after hitting an all-time low in March, as precarious inflationary trading dragged down small-cap stocks.
+Commodities are similar: bonds have taken a back seat due to the poor performance of copper and oil prices over the past few months.
+Bank of America said that in the past, when this ratio bottomed out, it usually meant that bonds could be expected to rise — possibly weakening risk appetite until the end of the year.
+This one

 Virgin Galactic closed down more than 17% on Monday after announcing that it would place the company's common stock